d48/character-generator/README.md

 1. Open webpage on localhost:3000
 2. Click on "Generate Character" button to see output

+# Todo

+* Restructure component nesting so state is managed with parent and child relationships accordingly, e.g., AttributeHeader -> AttributeSelector -> ActionBar

 # Roadmap

 * Deploy to Heroku